pkilaru22/LumiraDXAPIAutomation/README.md

-I have automated few of the test cases using Selenium, Java, Rest-Assured, Cucumber BDD framework.
+I have automated few of the test cases using Java, Rest-Assured, Cucumber BDD framework.

 Please install java and maven in your system.
 This project should run on environment having JDK and maven installed.